CharleneLimKH/EEG/eeg-1-Paper.md

 3) Energy

 Energy is calculated to find the spreading out of the data values around the mean.Energy provides information about the intensity or power of the signal.
 Peaks in energy may correspond to periods of increased neural activity or certain events captured by the EEG.
-It can be calculated by using Eq. below:

 4) Standard Deviation

 Standard deviation measures the amount of variability or dispersion of the EEG signal values around the mean.A higher standard deviation suggests greater variability in signal amplitudes.
 It can be indicative of the signal's overall volatility or the presence of irregularities.
-It can be calculated by using Eq. below:

 5) Kurtosis

 In a probability distribution, it measures the outliers present.
-It can be calculated by using Eq. below:

 6) Skewness

 Skewness describes asymmetry from the normal distribution in a set of statistical data, as data becomes more symmetrical as its value approaches zero.
 Normally distributed data, by definition has little skewness and on other hand positively skewed or right sided skewed data has positive and negatively skewed or left sided skewed has negative value.
-It can be calculated by using Eq. below:

 | Statistical features      | Long blink  | Short blink |
 | -----------               | ----------- |-----------  |